 - best sellers

 - audio visual materials (CDs, DVDs)

 - reference books

 - valuable items

 - books in poor condition

 Though Lee College charges nothing for the interlibrary loan service, occasionally, an item will only be available from a library that charges for ILLs.
-The Lee College Library will only borrow the item without the patron’s agreement to pay the fee.
+The Lee College Library will only borrow the item with the patron’s agreement to pay the fee.

 Lee College students may not borrow more than 3 items at one time.